Australia’s Outback Off the Beaten Path: Go for Chillagoe!

 Road safety Australia/your country

 Still today, you can visit the remnants of the blast furnaces and chimneys a bit out of town.
-The Chillagoe Smelters have been declared a restricted area since the polluted ground filled with toxic material poses a considerable health risk and danger.
-Instead, an elevated viewpoint overlooking the entire site and the landscape is located near the smelters.
+The Chillagoe Smelters have been declared a restricted area since the polluted ground with toxic material poses a considerable health risk and danger.
+Instead, an elevated viewpoint overlooking the entire site and the landscape is near the smelters.
 The three remaining chimneys symbolise the cultural heritage of the Chillagoe Smelters.

 The Chillagoe-Mungana Caves National Park can be visited year-round – although there can be problems with flooded terrain during the wet season (December to March).
-In the National Park you will find some of Australia’s most spectacular limestone caves with a beauty of stalactites, stalagmites and cave coral in the vast chambers and comprehensive narrow passages.
+In the National Park, you will find some of Australia’s most spectacular limestone caves with a beauty of stalactites, stalagmites and cave coral in the vast chambers and comprehensive narrow passages.
 Check out the Chillagoe-Mugana Caves National Park map.

 Donna Cave

 Ranger-guided tour (1 hour, moderate difficulty).
 You enter through a narrow opening into a universe of spectacular crystals and formations illuminated in the darkness.
-The walk is a 470 m (1540 ft) walk with 330 steep steps.
+The walk is 470 m (1540 ft) with 330 steep steps.
 Access from Donna Cave car park.

 Trezkinn Cave

 Ranger-guided tour (45 minutes, moderate difficulty).
 The highlights of this cave are impressive limestones and a multitude of illuminated stalactites.
-Inside the cave the walk is a 230 m (750 ft) walk with 250 steep steps.
+Inside the cave is a 230 m (750 ft) walk with 250 steep steps.
 Access from Donna Cave car park.

 Royal Arch